 7. Avoid Smoking and Alcohol

-- Smoking and alcohol delay healing and increase the risk of complications like infection or dry socket.
+- Smoking and drinking will hurt the chances of recovery and will also increase the chances of infection and dry socket.

 When to Call Your Dentist